stadler/SendPage/README.md

 Binaries
 --------
-Download Binaries from Chrome Web Store: https://chrome.google.com/webstore/detail/higemadklcnjhjpgcbnnbpgeeippjjcp
+Download Binaries from Chrome Web Store (also for Brave, and other Chromium based Browsers): https://chrome.google.com/webstore/detail/higemadklcnjhjpgcbnnbpgeeippjjcp

 Or the Microsoft Edge-Add-Ons Store: